 - Fatigue: Oil rig workers have long shifts, often 8-14 hours a day for 7-14 days in a row.
 This non-stop schedule leaves workers tired and slows their reflexes.
 Fatigue and exhaustion can kill in a dozen different ways.

-Our firm is ready to assist clients who were seriously injured in maritime accidents, on an offshore rig, on the patch, or by an oil company's trucks.
+The Lenahan Law Firm is ready to assist clients who were seriously injured in maritime accidents, on an offshore rig, on the patch, or by an oil company's trucks.
 The types of injuries sustained on an oil rig can be extremely serious.
 It is important that you legal team is put into motion right away so that your compensation is not denied.
 Every moment matters.

 Our Dallas personal injury attorneys can handle maritime law and focus exclusively on severe injures.
 In this way we are able to devote our firm to injured individuals that deserve the highest quality help.